Alex Webb MD and piano

 Please note the changes from the originally announced artist line up

-Existing tickets for the Saturday 21 November performance will be valid for the rescheduled date.
+Existing tickets for the 21 November and 19 December dates will be valid for the rescheduled date.
 If you are unable to make the new date, please contact the box office on 020 7730 4500 or via our online form and a member of our team will assist you.
 (Please note our box office team is receiving a high volume of calls at present, so we thank you for your patience.)

-Hampstead Jazz Club in association with Jazz FM proudly presents A Very Special Evening Of Festive Jazz.
+Hampstead Jazz Club in association with Jazz FM proudly presents A Very Special Evening Of Jazz.

 Hosted by Jazz FM’s Nigel Williams, A Very Special Evening Of Festive Jazz will take place in front of a socially distanced audience and will be streamed live around the world, showcasing a perfectly mixed cocktail of classic jazz with a festive twist from an eclectic array of artists including Carroll Thompson, Jo Harrop, Tara Minton and Paul Lee.
 Plus some special guest appearances to be announced.